NOW OFFERING OCULOPLASTICS

-Gordon Schanzlin New Vision Institute specializes in treatments for rejuvenating the look of your eyes.
+Gordon Schanzlin New Vision Institute specializes in cosmetic treatments for rejuvenating the look of your eyes.
 Eyelid surgery, known as blepharoplasty, can reduce the appearance of puffiness, fine lines and wrinkles, and excess skin that forms as we age.
-For a more youthful look and to improve your field of vision, please schedule an appointment to learn more about eyelid surgery.

 Whether genetics, environmental factors, or the passing of time has created small fat deposits in the lids, when combined with a sagging brow and weakening of muscles above your eyes, you can begin to lose some of your vision in addition to the aesthetic effects that may have been caused.
 Eyelid surgery can treat all of the following: